 10. Existing exterior walls and siding.
-Replacement of the finish materials of existing walls and siding with different material must be demonstrated, using photographic or other evidence, to be in character with those of the original materials, or with materials that are consistent with the original construction.
+Replacement of the finish materials of existing walls and siding with different material must be demonstrated, using photographic or other evidence, to be in character with those of the original materials, or must be with building materials that are consistent with the original construction.

 11. New exterior walls and siding.
 Wood siding or shingles shall be used unless the applicant demonstrates that an alternative material has a texture and finish typically used on similar style buildings of the era, or the era the building style references.
-Vinyl or other materials that do not match those that were typically used on similar style buildings of the era, or the era the prize on similar style buildings of the era, or the era the typically used on similar style buildings of the era, or the era the building style references.
+Vinyl or other